JoshDavies/Bank-tech-test/README.md

 i want to see the date when each transaction was made.

 As an account holder
-to avoid tampering of accidental miss-use my account info must be stored privately
+to avoid tampering or accidental miss-use my account info must be stored privately

 ```